jmotes/nuxt-markdown-blog-starter/contents/en/blog/design-and-code-skeletons-screens.md

 ---
-name: 'design-and-code-skeletons-screens'
+noMainImage: true
+isTextColorDark: true
+color: "#edece7"
-trans: 'disena-programa-skeletons-screens'
+trans: disena-programa-skeletons-screens
+name: design-and-code-skeletons-screens
+extraComponent: Datatable
 title: Design and code responsive Skeleton Screens
+date: 2021-02-04T02:16:23.950Z
+id: design-and-code-skeletons-screens
+description: >
+  You will learn how to design a Skeleton Screen thinking about its asynchronometry and how to code it based on Sketch or Photoshop opacity modes.
 year: 1 May 2019
-color: '#edece7'
-isTextColorDark: true
-noMainImage: true
-extraComponent: 'Datatable'
-id: 'design-and-code-skeletons-screens'
-description: |
-  You will learn how to design a Skeleton Screen thinking about its asynchronometry and how to code it based on Sketch or Photoshop opacity modes.
 ---

 ## What are Skeleton Screens?